masaun/ZK-IP-packages-in-Noir/README.md

 <br>

 ### 1. Confidential Licensing Agreements
-- Scenario: Two parties enter into a licensing agreement with sensitive terms.
+- Example scenario: Two parties enter into a licensing agreement with sensitive terms.

 - Implementation:
   - The license terms are encoded off-chain.